Karun Jethi

 Karun Jethi (born 19 December 1983) is an Indian-born former cricketer who has played three One Day Internationals (ODIs) and five Twenty20 Internationals for Canada.

-Jethi made his ODI debut against Bermuda national cricket team|Bermuda on 18 August 2008 in the Scotiabank series which included West Indies, Canada and Bermuda.
+Jethi made his ODI debut against Bermuda on 18 August 2008 in the Scotiabank series which included West Indies, Canada and Bermuda.
 In that match, Jethi scored an unbeaten 46 from 36 balls and took two wickets which earned him the Man of the Match award.